PIEs community on-line working groups

 Psychologically informed boundary setting

-A PIE will aim to be flexible and responsive; but still there are boundaries, and always we must sometime, somewhere, draw the line.
 Can we have limits to availability, support, tolerance; and confrontations, exclusions and even evictions, that build rather than end the centrality of healing relationships?

 Can we have – or rather, how can we have – boundaries set with Psychological Awareness?
 What thinking, what tools and techniques can we share?
 If this is something that your own agency wants to work on – just contact us.